anniversary events began on

 interview with Dr. Alton Clark, mission developer and first pastor of

-Holy Trinity, will be shown.
+Holy Trinity, was shown.

 On November 14th at both services, we observed Music Appreciation